Labor Day Weekend Weather: Shaping Up To Be Sunny, Quiet Unofficial End Of Summer In Philadelphia Area

-PHILADELPHIA (CBS) — The weather is looking sunny and quiet over the next few days with the exception of Sunday.
-We are set to enjoy plenty of sunshine, low humidity and mild afternoon temperatures both Friday and Saturday.
+PHILADELPHIA (CBS) — After a much-deserved beautiful end to a historic weather week, pleasant conditions continue Saturday to kick off the long holiday weekend.
+The region is set to enjoy plenty of sunshine, low humidity and mild afternoon temperatures.

-On Sunday, there is a slight chance of early showers, otherwise, the Philadelphia area should expect partly to mostly cloudy skies during the afternoon.
-It’ll still be a great day for outdoor activities, despite the increased cloud cover.READ MORE: Crews Have A Long Way To Go Until Vine Street Expressway Is Cleared, Cleaned
+Philadelphia will dodge some widely scattered showers Sunday as a cold front approaches the region and sunshine will return for Labor Day itself.
+On Sunday, expect partly to mostly cloudy skies during the afternoon.
+It’ll still be a great day for outdoor activities, despite the increased cloud cover.READ MORE: I-676 Between Broad Street, I-95 Reopens In Both Directions After Historic Flooding From Ida's Remnants

 On Labor Day, the sun pops back out and temperatures will climb comfortably into the low 80s.